 A bridge loan is a short-term loan designed to help homebuyers purchase a new home without having to wait for the sale of their current one.
 Some buyers may have enough home equity that they can finance the new purchase in cash.
 But with a bridge loan, homebuyers can use the equity they’ve built up in their current home to finance the down payment on a new one.
 Bridge loans can only be used towards the purchase of a new home (down payment and closing costs), “bridging” the time between the sale of the original home and the purchase of the new one.
 Once the original home does sell, the homeowners use the money from that transaction to pay off the bridge loan so that they’re left with only the new mortgage and home.

 When a bridge loan makes sense

-When a bridge loan might not be ideal
+When bridge loans might not be ideal

-How a bridge loan works
+How a mortgage bridge loan works

 While bridge loans might sound complicated, the process is easily broken down into three distinct stages.